 The ISIC card is used by over 4.5 million students in 124 countries every year.
 It gives students access of thousands of student services and benefits worldwide.

 The ISIC Association also manages two alternative cards, with similar benefits.
 The International Youth Travel Card (IYTC card) is for anyone aged under 26.
 Full-time teachers and professors can get an International Teacher Identity Card (ITIC card).

 ISIC card distribution

-ISIC cards are distributed in 120 countries through a network of Licensed Authorities, which are usually leading student travel organisations or student unions.
+ISIC cards are distributed in 124 countries through a network of Licensed Authorities, which are usually leading student focused organisations or Students’ Unions.